Ukraine's Residential Property Market Analysis 2026

 Data Source: LUN.

-Reflecting the upward pressure on rents, gross rental yields averaged 7.43% across Ukraine in February 2025, according to the Global Property Guide research.
-Among the regional markets tracked, Dnipro led with a yield of 10.38%, followed by Kyiv (8.14%) and Lviv (7.64%).
-Yields above 7% were also recorded in Khmelnytskyi (7.34%) and Ivano-Frankivsk (7.25%).
-In contrast, yields in Odesa and Kharkiv were somewhat lower, at 5.90% and 5.32%, respectively.
+From an investment perspective, gross rental yields averaged 7.55% across Ukraine in March 2026, according to Global Property Guide research, slightly down from 7.77% in July 2025.
+Among the regional markets tracked, Dnipro led with a yield of 9.76%, followed by Ivano-Frankivsk at 8.15%, Kyiv at 7.27%, and Lviv at 7.17%.
+In contrast, yields in Kharkiv and Odesa were lower, at 6.97% and 5.99%, respectively.

 Ukraine's mortgage loan interest rates: